rudolfolah/react-router/README.md

 Detailed release notes for a given version can be found [on our releases page](https://github.com/remix-run/react-router/releases).

 For change notes prior to version 4, please see [the CHANGES.md file](https://github.com/remix-run/react-router/blob/8365d4b2e91084265a1da7de911766169fb9e96e/CHANGES.md).

-## Funding

-You may provide financial support for this project by donating [via Open Collective](https://opencollective.com/react-router), attending [one of our workshops](https://reacttraining.com/workshops/), or purchasing [one of our online courses](https://reacttraining.com/courses/).
-Thank you for your support!

-## About

-React Router is developed and maintained by [Remix](https://remix.run) and many [amazing contributors](https://github.com/remix-run/react-router/graphs/contributors).